Dieterbe/body.build/docs-dev/feature-workouts-part2.md

 changes:

   - make middle pane more narrow to give more space
-  - adopt tablet layout much quicker (dialog rather than 3rd pane)
+  - fallback to 2 pane layout quicker (dialog rather than 3rd pane)
-  - scrollable TweakGrid (done)
+  - scrollable TweakGrid